 The cutting-edge visuals of The Matrix and advanced tech go hand-in-hand, making the virtual reality thriller a perfect fit for Dolby Cinema.
-For its 20th birthday celebration, The Matrix has received a complete overhaul, and will be released in Dolby Atmos and Dolby Vision for the first time.
-The rerelease begins on August 30 and lasts for just one week.
+For its 20th birthday celebration, The Matrix has received a complete overhaul, and will be released in Dolby Atmos and

 Of course, all of that technology comes at a cost.
 In major metropolitan areas, tickets for The Matrix are running at $21.
 It’s a premium theater experience, and it’s priced accordingly.
 Advance tickets are on sale now.